Susma, the Kingdom of Kingdoms

 Yet this is not truly the case.
 Though large maps of the world or even those of the Continent of Gavis-Lune do not truly show it, this region is actually more ecologically diverse and less lacking in water than one might initially expect.
 Whilst true save one small exception no major river systems that eventually exit to the sea exist, she is not without fresh water.
 Oases exist, dotting the landscape, and a notable number of the larger ones, even during the harsh dry season, do not run out of water.
 Furthermore there are smaller river and stream systems that do exist, though they are seasonal and even in the more lush savannah and scrublands surrounding the Bala itself, over the lengthy dry season they do dry up and become dotted pools of great danger. hosting crocodilians and other dangerous fauna around them.
 Life here follows water as a precious necessity and water is in many ways equivalent to wealth.

 Thus was it that the twelve Caliphs came to be.
 The merchant principalities that now make up this kingdom of kingdoms, each of their founding cities built and raised and run around the twelve largest and most consistent of these Oases, ones that have not ever run dry, though every dry season does see them shrink, see hardship and difficulties.
 Trade is not merely commerce in Susma, it is life, it is blood and water combined it is not only luxury but necessity.
 Commerce is life, without it none of these 'kingdoms' within the larger region could survive.
 No one city could survive.
 Thus a culture has grown.
 A strange blend of fiercely independent mercantilism combined with a fierce almost nationalistic pride.
 A nation of spirit and commerce unlike the world has known.
 Susma is not unified and the mercantile kingdoms oft have spats and disputes, even conflicts, with battle and bloodshed.
 Yet they all hold court to, and sway under the great jewel of the sands, the city built around a true paradise, shrouded by the great dunes and dangers of the Bala.
 Tiate, the seat of the greatest of gambles, the city of monuments, carved out of the sand around a veritable paradise.
-Here isolated from all, yet with dominion over them, is the seat of the Caliph, the rulers of the sands.
+Here isolated from all, yet with dominion over them, is the seat of the Shah, the rulers of the sands.

 Though they may fight often and argue eternally, the true power of Susma is a unity unlike any that any other nation presents.
 A unity born of cultural identity through hardship, codependance and survival.
 Only the Suranthi can truly compare, their frozen land just as punishing, though in a different vein.
 Susma for many decades has been viewed as a nobody on the political stage as we enter this industrializing era, and an era of a more connected world.
 However her control of the center of the largest continent on the planet and its only safe routes of egress from one side to the other has seen her prominence and therefore the value of these lands rise.
 With that have come desires for dominion from outside influence.

 This presents another unifying aspect to the culture of the sands.
 Though they may disagree, spat, fight even.
 Such is the nature of siblings, and trade rivals.
 It is all, in its own way, good natured.
 Not so when outside powers have dared try to tamper with her dominion.
 Thus has a reputation of a powerful player on the world stage begun to grow and come to form and age.
 Paid for in blood, influence, and skillful trade networks and alliances.
 Susma has risen to power as unified yet not, as one nation yet as many.
 They play the great game of chance at the tables of diplomacy better than any other culture in the world, for long before other nations were doing it between each other, the many 'kingdoms' within the Kingdom of Susma were doing it twixt themselves.
 Whilst the world is still in its infancy, the peoples of the Sands have already acquired a masters degree.
 Such has been her rise, and such now is the view of Susma.
-She is a pride of lionesses, fierce, and will scrap and establish dominion amongst themselves most certainly.
-But much like a pride, though this may be the case, they all turn as one to meet any outside challenge with teeth, claws, and ferocity, both in the field and at the negotiating table.
-As this era moves forward, and we see the Ascended founded nations establishing themselves each within roles they care comfortable with, Susma is a nation to watch, a power on the rise, and in their own right perhaps a superpower to come.
-For they play the game well, control what is theirs with skill and tact, and most importantly, understand the value culturally of both might and manipulation, of commerce and steel, and have spent their entire cultural existence studying and mastering not just one or the other, but both.

-This presents another unifying aspect to the culture of the sands.
-Though they may disagree, spat, fight even.
-Such is the nature of siblings, and trade rivals.
-It is all, in its own way, good natured.
-Not so when outside powers have dared try to tamper with her dominion.
-Thus has a reputation of a powerful player on the world stage begun to grow and come to form and age.
-Paid for in blood, influence, and skillful trade networks and alliances.
-Susma has risen to power as unified yet not, as one nation yet as many.
-They play the great game of chance at the tables of diplomacy better than any other culture in the world, for long before other nations were doing it between each other, the many 'kingdoms' within the Kingdom of Susma were doing it twixt themselves.
-Whilst the world is still in its infancy, the peoples of the Sands have already acquired a masters degree.
-Such has been her rise, and such now is the view of Susma.
 She is a pride of lionesses, fierce, and will scrap and establish dominion amongst themselves most certainly.
 But much like a pride, though this may be the case, they all turn as one to meet any outside challenge with teeth, claws, and ferocity, both in the field and at the negotiating table.
-As this era moves forward, and we see the Ascended founded nations establishing themselves each within roles they care comfortable with, Susma is a nation to watch, a power on the rise, and in their own right perhaps a superpower to come.
+As this era moves forward, and we see the Ascended founded nations establishing themselves each within roles they are comfortable with, Susma is a nation to watch, a power on the rise, and in their own right perhaps a superpower to come.
 For they play the game well, control what is theirs with skill and tact, and most importantly, understand the value culturally of both might and manipulation, of commerce and steel, and have spent their entire cultural existence studying and mastering not just one or the other, but both.

 Coin and Blood, languages all peoples speak.